gardener/machine-controller-manager/docs/faq.md

   `MachineSet` controller.
 The operator is expected to inspect and recover it (or explicitly stop preservation) before the effective `machinePreserveTimeout` elapses.

-- **The backing VM is not deleted as an orphan.** The safety controller skips orphan-VM collection for machines that are actually preserved (i.e. those carrying a `PreserveExpiryTime` on their status), so it will not delete the backing VM of a machine that was preserved during creation, even before the machine's `providerID` has been persisted onto its spec.
+- The backing VM of a preserved machine (PreserveExpiryTime set) is not treated as an orphaned resource and is therefore not deleted while preservation is in effect.
+As a result, even if a machine transitions to Failed before its providerID has been persisted to the machine spec, its backing VM will not be deleted as long as the machine is preserved.

 > Note: The bootstrap token for a machine is valid only for the `MachineCreationTimeout`.
-If a node fails to register within that window and the machine is preserved, its bootstrap token will already have expired, so the node will not join the cluster on its own.
-This is expected behaviour and the preserved machine and its backing VM are retained for inspection and recovery rather than for the node to join later.
+If a node fails to register within that window and the machine is preserved, its bootstrap token will already have expired.
+Because the token cannot be renewed automatically, the node **cannot** join the cluster on its own and the machine **cannot** recover to `Running` by itself.
+The preserved machine and its backing VM are retained solely for operator inspection, not for the node to eventually join.

 ### My rolling update is stuck, why?